DanielRendox/RoutineTracker/docs/DatabaseSchema.md

 This is where cached habit streaks are stored.
 Whenever the program computes habit streaks, it caches them in this entity for future retrievals to improve performance.
 A streak is nothing more than a period with a start date and an end date.

+## streakCashedPeriodEntity

+Periods may not have any streaks but we would still like to know whether a streak has been already computed or not to avoid unnecessary computations.
+That's why we store these periods in this table.
+Once the streaks for a certain period are computed, the period gets inserted in this table regardless of whether it actually has any streaks or not.

 ## vacationEntity

 `vacationEntity` is very similar to `cachedStreakEntity` but is used for storing habit vacations.
 A vacation can be just a skipped date, in this case startDate and endDate will be the same or several dates on which the habit is paused and not displayed as due.